onurcanuyar/onurcanuyar/README.md

 - 👋 Hi, I’m @onurcanuyar
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Data Analysis and Database Technologies
-- 🌱 I’m currently learning Python, SQL, Tableau and so on.
+- 🌱 I’m currently learning Python, SQL, Qlik and so on.
-- 📫 onurcanuyar@yandex.com
+- 📫 onurcanuyar@gmail.com

 <!---
 onurcanuyar/onurcanuyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.